-EDU 553 THE SCHOOL CURRICULUM/INSTRUCTION Three credit hours
+EDU 553 THE SCHOOL CURRICULUM/INSTRUCTION

-Required of all early childhood, middle childhood, and secondary supervision and administration candidates
+$Required \ of \ all \ early \ childhood, \ middle \ childhood, \ and \ secondary \ supervision \ and \ administration \ candidates$

 This course is a study of curriculum theory and program development, with emphasis on current practices and procedures.
-Emphasis will be on early childhood, middle and secondary grades, and will include the teaching of reading and mathematics; instructional methodology, diagnosis of learner needs and instructional strategies.
-Integrated curriculum, national and state reform movements, and the needs of special students will also be explored.
+Emphasis will be on curriculum theory and development, curriculum assessment, diagnosis of learner needs and instructional strategies.
+Integrated curriculum, national and state reform movements, standards, and the needs of special students will also be explored.